enix403/enix403.github.io/src/routes/draft/draft-contents/probability-and-entropy.md

 We can see some examples of probability distributions, for example the **Uniform Distribution**, where all the events are equally likely to happen.
 The distribution of a fair 6 sided die is such uniform distribution.
 Each of the six sides has the same probability $1/6$.

-Another example of a continuous probability distribution is the distribution of heights of a large group of people.
+One other example of a continuous probability distribution might be the distribution of heights of a large group of people.
 It usually follows the [**Gaussian Distribution**](https://en.wikipedia.org/wiki/Normal_distribution), which is widely used to model real-world.

+### Interacting with Probability Distributions - Sampling

+Machine learning models often interact with probability distributions in high-dimensional spaces, sometimes involving thousands or even millions of features.
+These models learn the underlying distribution of the input data by capturing the relationships and patterns that define how the data behaves.
+Now once the model has learned the probability distribution, it can **sample** from it to generate new data that shares the same characteristics as the training data.

+To understand the concept of sampling in a simpler context, consider rolling a fair six-sided die.
+Everytime the die is rolled, it generate a new _sample_ according to the probabilities assigned by the distribution.
+You can keep rolling the die, and you will get different results at random.
+This is called **sampling**.
+It means selecting an outcome according to this probability distribution.
+The distribution in this case is uniform, where each outcome is equally likely with probability of $1/6$.

+However the distribution is not always uniform.
+To understand this, consider an **unfair** coin that is biased towards tails.
+It follows a distribution where flipping a tails has a probability of $0.9$, while that of flipping a heads is only $0.1$.
+Now when we sample from this distribution, most of the times we expect to see that the outcome is tails instead of heads.